SabaAhmad404/Ruby-Capstone/README.md

 - On the terminal run this command git clone https://github.com/SabaAhmad404/Ruby-Capstone.git

-- Go to the repository folder using command prompt cd OOP-School-Library
+- Go to the repository folder using command prompt cd Ruby-Capstone

+- On the Terminal run `bundle install` to be able to run the App

+- On the Terminal run `ruby main.rb` in order to run the App

-- Install the dev dependencies for linters run npm install.
+- For the tests run `rspec spec --format documentation`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>